 Can I get financial assistance or insurance coverage to help pay for hearing aids?

 The most recent data have shown that about 40% of persons in the United States have some form of third party payment that helps to pay for hearing aids.
 Check with your insurance provider to see if you have a benefit and if so, the amount of that benefit.
 Most plans that include hearing aids cover only a certain amount of the aids (on average about 85% of the cost) every few years.
 If you have a served in the US military, you might be eligible for hearing aids through the Veteran’s Administration (VA).
 When you qualify, the VA normally pays for everything associated with the hearing aid, including a supply of batteries.
 There are other options for hearing aid funding, including low-interest loans for medical devices.

-Review our Hearing Help pages on Hearing Aid Insurance, Medicare, AARP and the Veteran’s Administration for more information.
+Review Healthy Hearing's information on hearing aid insurance, Medicare, AARP and the Veteran’s Administration for more information.
 Then talk with your hearing care provider about your options for financing and coverage.
 There may be local charities or sources of financing that will apply to your situation.